rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 **Create Product Feed Using Category Mapping**
 Google shopping and Facebook Dynamic Ads requires category mapping.
 It's must for these two merchant shop.
 WooCommerce Product Feed Manager lets you do that.

 Categories are the primary key to get products into the search result.
-So, the best practice is to assign most matching shopping engine category to your store category for each product.
-With Best WooCommerce Product Feed Manager, you’ll get an option to map it to your marketplace category so that you can make two categories aligned with each other.
+So, the practice is to assign most matching shopping engine category to your store category for each product.
+With WooCommerce Product Feed Manager, you’ll get an option to map it to your marketplace category so that you can make two categories aligned with each other.

 >  *This process is entirely dynamic with our plugin & you can assign all of your categories to make it more relevant & reachable to buyers.
 You can also the category mapping for other merchant shops.*